Greg Wesley

-Gregory Lashon Wesley (born March 19, 1978) is a former American football safety in the National Football League.
-He played college football at University of Arkansas at Pine Bluff and was drafted by the Kansas City Chiefs in the third round of the 2000 NFL Draft.
+Gregory Lashon Wesley (born March 19, 1978) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football at University of Arkansas at Pine Bluff and was selected by the Kansas City Chiefs in the third round of the 2000 NFL draft.

-Wesley has also been a member of the Oakland Raiders.
+Wesley was also a member of the Oakland Raiders.

 College career

 He played in 33 games (22 starts) during his collegiate career at the University of Arkansas-Pine Bluff, totaling 121 tackles, nine tackles for a loss, eight interceptions, a fumble recovery, a forced fumble and 21 passes defensed.
-Wesley was drafted in the 2000 NFL Draft by Kansas City in the 3rd round of the draft.
+Wesley was selected in the 2000 NFL draft by Kansas City in the 3rd round of the draft.

 Professional career

 Kansas City Chiefs

-Wesley played eight seasons for the Kansas City Chiefs after being drafted by the team in the third round of the 2000 NFL Draft.
+Wesley played eight seasons for the Kansas City Chiefs after being drafted by the team in the third round of the 2000 NFL draft.
 During that time, he recorded 497 tackles (430 solo), six sacks, 56 defended passes, 11 forced fumbles and 29 interceptions (for 542 yards).
 In 2007, he lost his starting job with the Chiefs to safety Bernard Pollard.

 On July 17, 2008, Wesley was released by the Chiefs.